-Please read "Who Can Apply" first and make sure that you meet our criteria before contacting us.
+Please read "Who Can Apply" first and make sure that you meet our criteria before emailing in your application.
 Most importantly it must be for a specific project that benefits the residents of Hertfordshire, Bedfordshire or Cambridgeshire.
 (We are no longer supporting projects in Buckinghamshire.)
 Applications outside of this catchment area will automatically be rejected.

 We do not have an application form.